-The last post “Kerberos SPN Generation Setup Tool – Common Tab” reviewed the first input section tab for required domain information.
+The last post “Kerberos SPN Generation Setup Tool – SSRS 2005” reviewed how to enter information for a SQL Server Reporting Services 2005 instance.
 This is a continuation of the series of blog posts “Kerberos SPN Generation Setup Tool” that describe how to use the Kerberos SPN Generation Setup Tool Beta for Kerberos Constrained Delegation with Microsoft BI tools.
-This post covers how to enter information in for SQL Server Reporting Services 2005 (SSRS 2005) – the “SSRS2005 tab”.
+This post covers how to enter information into the tool for SQL Server Reporting Services 2008 (SSRS 2008) – the “SSRS2008 tab”.
 You can download the Kerberos SPN Generation Setup Tool Beta at FUTURESULTS, LLC.

 Draw a Picture

 The first step is to always have a picture of the data flow.
 How does the user get to the data from the browser?
-The best security overview that I could find is: Planning for Services, Accounts, and Connections.
-While this overview is for SSRS 2008, it is similar to SSRS 2005.
-In SSRS 2005, IIS plays a role as well.
+A great security overview for this topic is: Planning for Services, Accounts, and Connections.

 Application Server – Where the SSRS Instance is Installed.